 The privacy and security of protected health information (PHI) is a fundamental obligation that we take seriously as active protectors of patients' rights.
-In keeping with that obligation, the UCR School of Medicine created and uses the medsch email network in order to ensure the integrity of electronic communications and to comply with federally-mandated security specifications for covered entities.
-Maintenance of the medsch network requires system administration and secure housing, which represents a significant investment of resources on the part of the SOM.
+In keeping with that obligation, the UCR School of Medicine created and uses the medsch email infrastructure in order to ensure the integrity of electronic communications and to comply with federally-mandated security specifications for covered entities.
+Maintenance of the medsch infrastructure requires system administration and secure housing, which represents a significant investment of resources on the part of the SOM.

 Please be advised that under no circumstances can users set @medsch.ucr.edu email to auto-forward to a third-party email provider (i.e. Gmail, Yahoo!, etc.).
-Sending or receiving PHI outside of the encrypted @medsch.ucr.edu network is at least a Class II offense under the SOM Sanctions Policy, resulting in appropriate disciplinary action.
+Sending or receiving PHI outside of the encrypted @medsch.ucr.edu infrastructure is at least a Class II offense under the SOM Sanctions Policy, resulting in appropriate disciplinary action.
+Any attempt to forward set an auto forward from a @medsch.ucr.edu account will trigger a notification to the Office of Information Technology.